 Konohahua.
 8x10, oil on linen panel.

 While staying at a resort in Maui, I lost my bearings and wandered onto a historical burial ground.
-I painted this by way of an apology.
+I painted this as an apology.
 E kala mai i a`u.

 Edge of the Sound.
 8x10, oil on panel.

 Here I'm doing some experimental painting on a plain acrylic primed panel.
-I haven't painted on such a smooth surface in a long time and I wanted to see if it would be a good fit for where my painting style is at now.
+I haven't painted on such a smooth surface in a long time, and I wanted to see if it would be a good fit for where my painting style is now.

-And here are a couple of smaller paintings which were done in-between the above.
+Finally, here are a couple of smaller paintings which were done in between the above.

 Pacific Sunset.
 5x7, oil on linen panel.

-I like painting sunsets, but I think they work better for me when they are not too dramatic.
-This one is all about the color gradients rather than strong light contrasts.
+I like painting sunsets, but they work better for me when they are not too dramatic.
+This one is all about the color gradients rather than light contrasts.

 Pine Shade.
 5x7, oil on linen panel.

-A small sketch that explores a challenging high contrast light/shade setting.
+A small sketch that explores a challenging sharp contrast light/shade setting.